reacherhq/check-if-email-exists/README.md

 ## License

-This library (`check-if-email-exists`) has a dual license, a commercial one suitable for closed-source commercial projects and an AGPL license that can be used in open-source software.
+This library has a dual license, a commercial one suitable for closed-source commercial projects and an AGPL license that can be used in open-source software.
 See the [LICENSE](./LICENSE) file for more info.

 > If you would like a higher free tier to test https://reacher.email, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
 You'll get 8000 free emails every month, and a this contribution would mean A WHOLE LOT to me.